AckerlyXu/heima/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 ![VST_SE_FilterBlobs](./media/vs-azure-tools-storage-resources-server-explorer-browse-manage/IC519076.png)

+>[!NOTE]
->[AZURE.NOTE] The filter field is case-sensitive and doesn’t support filtering with wildcard characters.
+> The filter field is case-sensitive and doesn’t support filtering with wildcard characters.
 Blobs can only be filtered by prefix.
 The prefix may include a delimiter if you are using a delimiter to organize blobs in a virtual hierarchy.
 For example, filtering on the prefix HelloFabric/ returns all blobs beginning with that string.

 ### To download blob data